 - QA scorecards to ensure compliance marks are met

 These advanced call center systems help you maintain an audit trail, both for your IT department and regulators.

 Take Your Contact Center to the Next Level With Balto

 Leveraging technologies in your call center can help you reach new levels of workforce performance, improve customer support, and drive revenue.

-With Balto, unite your workforce with AI technology that empowers them both during and after calls — resulting in transformative contact center growth.
+With Balto, unite your workforce with contact center AI that empowers them both during and after calls — resulting in transformative contact center growth.
 Guide your agents to say the right thing on calls, access analytics derived from your customers’ interactions for future improvement, and ramp up teams faster than ever before.

 We’re excited to offer you a free demo of our solutions to learn how they can improve your call center’s efficiency and customer satisfaction levels.
 You might also want to check out some of our recent client case studies to learn more about how the technology works and what it can do for your organization.